How to build a website like Airbnb

 In our experience working with successful founders, building a marketplace business like Airbnb happens through 10 steps:

-1. Identify a strong marketplace idea
+1. Find a strong marketplace idea

 2. Choose the right business model